-Today the Impact Lab includes over twenty Fellows from companies like PepsiCo, Unilever, Starbucks, Target, McDonalds, AB InBev, Stonyfield, Annie’s/General Mills, Mars, Frontier Coop, Farmer’s Fridge, Costco, Rich Products Corporation, Keurig Dr. Pepper and Cargill.
+Today the Impact Lab includes over twenty Fellows from organizations like PepsiCo, Handsome Brook Farms, Unilever, Starbucks, Target, AB InBev, Stonyfield, General Mills, Environmental Initiative, Visa, Mars, Frontier Coop, Farmer’s Fridge, Costco, Rich Products Corporation, Keurig Dr. Pepper and Cargill.

 “It is a worthwhile and enriching experience to invest in my leadership development by engaging with trusted practitioners who face many of the same challenges as I do.
 There is comfort in knowing that we encounter similar challenges, be they personal, organizational or systems-wide, and there is great opportunity and fulfillment in sound boarding these challenges with a collective and shared sense of purpose.”

--Shauna Sadawski, Head of Sustainability, Natural & Organic Operating Unit, General Mills
+-Shauna Sadawski, Former Head of Sustainability, Natural & Organic Operating Unit, General Mills

 The Impact Lab provides a unique community and structure for professionals to grow and make real impact within their organization and industry.